Saskatchewan Roughriders: Club origins, Regina Rugby Club (1910–1923)

+In 1921, the Western champion was invited to compete for the Grey Cup national championship for the first time.
+Regina again went undefeated in the regular season, but were required to play the Saskatoon Quakers for the provincial championship as travel difficulties had prevented Saskatoon from playing the other southern teams.
+Regina defeated Saskatoon, but the result was overturned after a successful protest concerning an early touchdown which had provided the decisive points.
+The Quakers won the rematch to mark the only time other than their inaugural season that the Regina Rugby Club did not win the SRFU championship while it was their primary competition.
+Ultimately, the Edmonton Eskimos travelled east to play in the 9th Grey Cup.

 The team's rise to early prominence came even as it led a somewhat nomadic existence.
 It originally played at Dominion Park, but after the war was forced to move to the city exhibition grounds after the city sold Dominion Park.
 In 1921, it moved to Park Hughes on 10th Avenue in the North Central section of Regina, a rugby and soccer field built in 1910.
 It was the first season at an address that remained associated with the club for parts of the next nine decades.

 In 1923, Regina returned to power as they won their eighth western championship over the Winnipeg Victorias and earned the right to compete in the national playoffs.
 The club was given a bye and advanced straight to the Grey Cup finals for the first time, but were severely outmatched, losing 54–0 to Queen's University at Varsity Stadium in Toronto.
 This was, and still is, the most lopsided defeat in Grey Cup history as the defending champion Queen's won their third straight national championship at the expense of the Regina Rugby Club.